Cleveroad/LoopBar/README.md

 ### Features
 View consist from two parts:
- - An infinite list of your selectable groups
+ - A list of your selectable groups
  - Selected view

+View can work in three scroll modes: infinite, finite and auto mode.
-A list of groups will be infinite if all adapter items didn't fit on screen in other case it will be a static list.
+Names of first two speak for themselves.
+In auto mode the list of groups will be infinite if all adapter items didn't fit on screen in other case it will be a static list.
 Selected view by request could overlay layout on screen on which it placed.
 Widget has horizontal and vertical layouts and also start or end gravity of selected view.
 <p>You are allowed to use any RecyclerView adapter, which you want.
-Concrete infinite scroll logic is fully incapsulated</p>
+Concrete infinite scroll logic is fully encapsulated</p>

 Android Studio layouts preview is supported.